ExpediaGroup/graphql-kotlin/docs/federated/federated-directives.md

 ```

 The `@key` directive is used to indicate a combination of fields that can be used to uniquely identify and fetch an
 object or interface.
-Specified field set can represent single field (e.g. `"id"`), multiple fields (e.g. `"id name"`) or
+The specified field set can represent single field (e.g. `"id"`), multiple fields (e.g. `"id name"`) or
 nested selection sets (e.g. `"id user { name }"`).

-Key directive should be specified on the root base type as well as all the corresponding federated (i.e. extended)
+Key directives should be specified on the root base type as well as all the corresponding federated (i.e. extended)
 types.
 Key fields specified in the directive field set should correspond to a valid field on the underlying GraphQL
 interface/object.
 Federated extended types should also instrument all the referenced key fields with `@external`
 directive.